Minimax estimation in linear models with unknown design over finite alphabets: Introduction

-Finally, note that the MABS model (\ref{eq:Y_lm}) can be seen as a particular type of dictionary learning (see e.g., \citep{mairal2010,rubinstein2010} for a review), where the dictionary constitutes of all vectors with elements in the finite alphabet $\fA$.
-We are not aware of any other work which which provides statistical theory for finite alphabet dictionaries.
+Finally, note that the MABS model (\ref{eq:Y_lm}) can be seen as a particular type of dictionary learning (see e.g., \citep{mairal2010,rubinstein2010} for a review and various applications), where now the dictionary is constituted by all vectors with elements in the finite alphabet $\fA$.
+We are not aware of any other work which provides statistical theory for finite alphabet dictionaries.